yazz/VisualJS/README.md

 <img height='350px' src='http://918thefan.com/wp-content/uploads/2012/05/anthony-taber-square-peg-looking-at-round-hole-thinking-with-a-proper-diet-moderate-bu-new-yorker-cartoon-e1336682469227.jpg' />

-Yazz is unsuitable for quite a wide variety of web projects.
-This is because Yazz uses a langauge called Clojure, which is a Lisp language, and most developers **hate Lisp**.
-However, Yazz does not use Lisp for the sake of it.
-Lisp it has a feature called Macros which makes the client side SQL in Yazz possible, which would not be possible in a non-Lisp language.
-So for a variety of use cases the following may be a better choice:
+Yazz is unsuitable for quite a wide variety of data needs, since it is a desktop product. it is NOT suitable for:

-**Multi page informational websites** - Squarespace, Wix, Weebly, Adobe Muse, Wordpress, and many others are perfect for this
+**Small businesses** - Since yazz needs an intranet to work, it is unsuitable for most small businesses, as they do not have their own network

-**Simple websites with a bit of interactivity** - HTML, JQuery, Kendo UI are much better choices for this where Javascript widgets can be added to HTML pages as needed
+**regulatory reporting** - yazz Data is a tool to help you understand and share your data, but it is not for full blown professional reporting

-**SEO friendly interactive websites** - Ruby on Rails, Derby.js are a much better fit for this
+**Web based forms** - Survey Monkey, Typeform and others are a much better fit for this

-**Fast to get up and running web applications using web standards** - Meteor.js is a much better for fit for this as it uses standard Javascriptinstead of Clojurescript
+**Realtime data analysis** - Up coming tools such as Appollo, and Eve are much better suited for this